theodorechauke/alx-low_level_programming/0x0E-structures_typedef/README.md

 Define a new type dog_t as a new name for the type struct dog.

-4. A door is what a dog is perpetually on the wrong side of
+4. A door is what a dog is perpetually on the wrong side of.

 Write a function that creates a new dog.